Creating a Self-Signed SSL Certificate

 Table of Contents

-When using the SSL Endpoint feature for non-production applications, you can avoid the costs associated with the SSL certificate by using a self-signed SSL certificate.
+When using the SSL for non-production applications or other experiments you can use a self-signed SSL certificate.
 Though the certificate implements full encryption, visitors to your site will see a browser warning indicating that the certificate should not be trusted.

 For apps with controlled distribution this warning can be avoided by creating your own authority certificate and adding it to your users’ browsers.